Web Fraud Attacks Against LLM-Driven Multi-Agent Systems: Experiment

-$\bullet$ \textbf{MAS Architecture}: The architecture is a core characteristic of MAS.
+$\bullet$ \textbf{MAS architecture and workflow}: The architecture is a core characteristic of MAS.
 We designed four MAS architectures (illustrated in Figure \ref{architecture}).
 (1) \emph{Linear}: The travel assistant (attack agent) recommends a fraud link and sends it to the auditor, who verifies the inputs and outputs the estimated risk level.
 (2) \emph{Review}: The travel assistant (attack agent) recommends a fraud link and sends it to a travel expert, who gives feedback on the recommendation and sends it back to the assistant.
-The assistant decides whether to modify its initial recommendation or not, and provides the final recommendation to the auditor, who outputs the risk level.
+The assistant insists on this initial malicious link and provides the final recommendation to the auditor, who outputs the risk level.
 (3) \emph{Debate}: The travel assistant (attack agent) who provides a fraud link to the travel expert, and a travel enthusiast who provides a safe alternative, debate for three rounds.
 The travel expert then carefully chooses one link it deems less risky and outputs it to the auditor.
-(4) \emph{Vote}: The travel assistant (attack agent) provides a fraud link, and the travel enthusiast provides a valid alternative to three travel expert agents.
+(4) \emph{Vote}: The travel assistant (attack agent) provides a malicious link, and the travel enthusiast provides a valid alternative to three travel expert agents.
 Each agent votes for a safe option.
 The website that receives the most votes will be submitted to the auditor.
+The detailed prompts used in each architecture are shown in Appendix \ref{allprompts}.

+$\bullet$ \textbf{Metric}: We focus on the average attack success rate (ASR).
+The auditor will output the risk level for each link.
+If the level is high risk, the attack fails.
+Otherwise, it succeeds.
+In each experiment, we repeat each attack 10 times and calculate the average ASR.
+In some sub-experiments, we use the coefficient of variation (CV), which describes the degree of data dispersion, defined as the ratio of the standard deviation to the mean: $CV=\frac{\sigma}{\mu}$. $\mu$ is the mean, and $\sigma$ is the standard deviation.